ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 ## Client Connection ID Mappings

-Each pair of Client Connection ID and target-facing socket MUST map to a single stream on a single client <-> proxy QUIC connection.
+Each pair of Client Connection ID and target-facing socket MUST map to a single stream on a single client <-> proxy HTTP stream.
 Additionally, the pair of Client Connection ID and target-facing socket MUST map to a single client-facing socket.

 ~~~
-(Target-facing socket + Client Connection ID)
-    => (Client <-> Proxy QUIC connection + Stream)
+(Target-facing socket + Client Connection ID) => (Client <-> Proxy HTTP Stream)
-(Target-facing socket + Client Connection ID)
-    => Client-facing socket
+(Target-facing socket + Client Connection ID) => Client-facing socket
 ~~~

-Multiple pairs of Connection IDs and sockets can map to the same stream or client-facing socket.
+Multiple pairs of Connection IDs and target-facing sockets can map to the same stream or client-facing socket.

 These mappings guarantee that any QUIC packet sent from a target to the proxy can be sent to the correct client, in either tunnelled or forwarded mode.
 Note